JE99s/Threat-Hunting-in-Memory-with-Volatility/README.md

 This provides more malicious activities such as the opportunity to create new passwords for accounts, lock users out of their own system, and leave critical damage to a machine.
 <br />
-This lab has led to many different locations inside the virtual machines that I didn’t know existed before attempting it.
-Firstly, I’m grateful for that.
-I utilize a majorly popular memory analysis tool to scan, connect, identify, and create a story on the running processes from this memory image.
+Throughout this demonstration, I utilized a commonly used memory analysis tool to scan, connect, identify, and confer on the running processes from this memory image.
 The compromised machine did indeed have malicious activity going on.
 I found a backdoor with root-like (superuser) privileges that took advantage of the machine to gain access to Windows XP.